Thomas Moody (colonial officer): Education

-He was privately tutored by Westminster School -educated tutors from Edinburgh University.
-He was extensively read in history, economics, philosophy, climatology, physics, and surveillance, and was fluent in English, French, and Dutch.
-His primary influence were the works of Montesquieu; William Petty; William Robertson; Charles-Augustin de Coulomb (whom he knew personally);Johannes van den Bosch; and those of the Africans Toussaint Louverture and Henri Christophe, and he was read in abolitionist literature and influenced by the contemporary Jean-Pierre Boyer who was the African President of Haiti.
+He was privately tutored by Westminster School-educated tutors from Edinburgh University.
+Like his sons, Moody was a polymath who was extensively read in history, economics, philosophy, climatology, physics, and surveillance, and was fluent in English, French, and Dutch.
+His primary influence were the works of Montesquieu; William Petty; William Robertson; Charles-Augustin de Coulomb (whom he knew personally); Johannes van den Bosch; and those of the Africans Toussaint Louverture and Henri Christophe, and he was read in abolitionist literature and influenced by the contemporary Jean-Pierre Boyer who was the African president of Haiti.